thelastpickle/cassandra-medusa/k8s/README.md

 While the gRPC service layer was added for k8s integration, it is worth pointing out that there is nothing prevents using it outside of k8s.
 In fact, I created and use `medusa/service/grpc/client.py` to do ad hoc testing locally on my laptop.

+There is now support for asynchronous backups when using the gRPC service layer.
+The status of the background running backups can be queried using the existing `BackupStatusRequest`.

+A communications [diagram](../docs/images/medusa_backup_communications.png) is available for more detail.

 ## Generating gRPC Code
 You need to first install the protobuf and gRPC modules: